×

 Title VII of the Civil Rights Act of 1964

 Title VII of the Civil Rights Act of 1964 is federal legislation that makes it illegal for employers to discriminate against employees on the basis of sex and includes instances of sexual harassment.
-Under these federal provisions, it is against the law for employers to retaliate against workers who report workplace harassment.
+Under these federal provisions, it is unlawful for employers to retaliate against workers who report workplace harassment.
 This law, however, has scope (subject matter/time) limitations.
-For example, it applies to organizations that have more than 15 or more employees.
+For example, it applies to organizations with more than 15 employees.

 California Fair Employment and Housing Act

-Under the California Fair Employment and Housing Act, otherwise known as FEHA, Californians are protected from discrimination in the workplace.
+Under the California Fair Employment and Housing Act (FEHA), Californians are protected from workplace discrimination.
 This law states that sexual harassment is strictly illegal, despite the size of the company or employer.
-This means that even employers that only have one employee can be held responsible for instances of harassment.
+This means that even employers with only one employee can be held responsible for harassment.

-FEHA also addresses harassment carried out by non-employees, including contractors, customers, or other clients, in cases in which the employer knew about or should have known about the occurrence of the harassment and did not take adequate action.
+FEHA also addresses harassment by non-employees, including contractors, customers, or other clients, in cases where the employer knew or should have known of the harassment and failed to take adequate action.
 FEHA is a more comprehensive piece that expands upon the federal rights issued under Title VII.

-Under both Title VII and FEHA, workers are protected from retaliation if they report instances of sexual harassment or participate in investigations into claims of harassment.
-Examples of retaliation include demoting, firing, reducing hours or pay, or excluding employees from opportunities at work due to complaints.
-If you are being retaliated against by your employer as a result of a sexual harassment claim, you likely have legal grounds for a case.
+Under both Title VII and FEHA, workers are protected from retaliation if they report sexual harassment or participate in investigations of harassment.
+Examples of retaliation include demoting, firing, reducing hours or pay, or excluding employees from work opportunities due to complaints.
+If you are being retaliated against by your employer because of a sexual harassment claim, you likely have legal grounds for a case.

 If you or an employee is being subject to sexual harassment, it is critical to document any incidents of this harassment.
 Store all forms of communication relevant to the incidents, such as text messages and work chats, in a safe place.
-Keep a detailed log of all of the incidents occurring, including the place, people involved, and time of each incident.
+Keep a detailed log of all incidents, including the location, people involved, and the time of each incident.

 Based on your company’s policy, report the harassment to HR or your supervisor.
 By reporting this incident, you can have a formal record of the workplace harassment issues and give your employer a chance to adequately respond.
 Unfortunately, however, employers may not always take the action needed to put a stop to the harassment.